OpenDataEnterprise/impact-map/doc/Use Case Use Manual.md

 ###For all other fields, there is no formatting requirement.

-#Sort the spreadsheet

-Before exporting the CSV file, sort the entire sheet alphabetically according to use case name.

 #Export and upload the sheet
 1. Make a copy of the spreadsheet in Google Spreadsheet, delete unfinished rows in the copy.
+2. Sort the entire sheet alphabetically according to use case name.
-2. Go to "file" - "download as", then download the copy as a CSV file.
+3. Go to "file" - "download as", then download the copy as a CSV file.
-3. Remane the CSV file as "UseCaseData.csv".
+4. Remane the CSV file as "UseCaseData.csv".
-4. Copy the CSV file into "impact-map/html/js-custom/usecase" folder.
+5. Copy the CSV file into "impact-map/html/js-custom/usecase" folder.

 #Adding images
 Copy the corresponding image files into the folder "impact-map/html/UseCaseImage".
 The image file name matches the name you just copied into the Image File Name field in the spreasheet.